4 Factors to Consider When Selecting Coffee Packaging

 Fractional packs of coffee can be packaged bag-in-bag into a larger package for foodservice or bulk sale purposes.
 Modern coffee packaging machines can form, fill, and seal the smaller frac packs and subsequently package those into a larger outer wrap on a single bag-in-bag machine.

-While stand-up pouches can be created on a VFFS machine, they are much better looking when purchased premade, and then filled and sealed on an automatic pouch packing machine.
+While stand-up pouches can be created on form fill seal machines, they are much better looking when purchased premade, and then filled and sealed on an automatic pouch packing machine.

 2. Coffee freshness factors